Mount Pleasant (Washington, D.C.): 20th century

 Beginning in the 1960s and increasing through the 1980s, immigrants from Central America, particularly from Intipucá, El Salvador, settled in the neighborhood.
 The new residents developed businesses catering to Hispanic and Latino Americans along commercial portions of Mount Pleasant Street.
-The neighborhood also attracted former Peace Corps workers, who liked the diversity.
-Businesses included a grocery store and pharmacy, restaurants, low-priced retail stores and services.
+The neighborhood also attracted former Peace Corps workers.

 In 1973, the Community of Christ, a lay-led Lutheran group dedicated to social justice, bought a large building on Mount Pleasant Street and made it available rent-free to peace activists, pro-immigrant groups and musicians.
 In the 1980s, the group house scene flourished.

-However, in the late 1970s and the 1980s and until the early 1990s, the neighborhood suffered from the crack cocaine epidemic and the illegal drug trade was rampant.
-There were several strip clubs along Mount Pleasant Street.
-Muggings and robberies were common.
+However, from the 1970s to the 1990s, the neighborhood suffered from the crack epidemic and the illegal drug trade was rampant.

 In 1987, the neighborhood was designated as a historic district.
 The neighborhood was majority-minority in 1990, with African Americans making up 36% of the population, Latinos 26%, and whites 35%.

-In May 1991, a black female police officer shot a Latino man, leading to the Washington, D.C. riot of 1991.
-Two days of fighting erupted between the Salvadoran Latinos and blacks in the neighborhood, accompanied by looting, arson and attacks on the police.
-There was significant damage to police cars and buses, twelve people were injured but no one was killed.
-In response, the Metropolitan Police Department of the District of Columbia, under Chief Isaac Fulwood, and city government began an outreach effort to the Latino population.
+In May 1991, the Washington, D.C. riot of 1991 erupted following the shooting of Daniel Enrique Gómez by an MPD officer.
+The riot, which injured twelve people and destroyed several buildings in the neighborhood, was a pivotal moment in the emergence of Latino activism in DC.
+In response, MPD Chief Isaac Fulwood, and city government began an outreach effort to the Latino population.

+21st century

-Per the 2010 United States census, the ZIP Code 20010, which includes Mount Pleasant, was one of the "most whitened" areas of the country, with the percentage of non-Hispanic white residents increasing from 22% in 2000 to 46.7% in 2010.
+The 2010 United States census, the ZIP Code 20010, which includes Mount Pleasant, was one of the "most whitened" areas of the country, with the percentage of non-Hispanic white residents increasing from 22% in 2000 to 46.7% in 2010.

 As of 2021, housing prices had risen significantly.

-The neighborhood, which has long attracted immigrants, activists, punk rockers, entrepreneurs, revolutionaries and returning Peace Corps volunteers continues to retain its independent personality, a community set apart physically and culturally from downtown.

-Population
+In 2024, Mt.
+Pleasant was named one of the "coolest neighborhoods in the world" by Time Out magazine.

+Geography

+It is bounded by Rock Creek Park to the north and west; Harvard Street NW to the south; and 16th Street NW to the east.
+It is north of Adams Morgan and west of Columbia Heights.

+Demographics

 The population of Mount Pleasant, according to the 2010 census, was 10,459, down from 11,794 in 2000.

 Incomes rose during this time period.

+Local institutions

+The Mount Pleasant Historic District covers a variety of types and styles of building.
+The western portion of the neighborhood is a largely wooded residential enclave bounded on two sides by Rock Creek Park, just east of the National Zoo.
+Structures in this area are primarily row houses of Neoclassical architecture with front porches.
+The eastern side of the neighborhood, along 16th Street NW and Mount Pleasant Street, is marked by mid-rise apartment buildings.

+The Eighteen Hundred Block Park Road, NW is notable for its 10 detached "suburban" houses on terraces overlooking the street.

+The 12 buildings at 1644–1666 Park Road NW, designed by Appleton P. Clark Jr. in the style of Colonial Revival architecture, were completed in 1906.

+The Guglielmo Marconi Memorial is located at Marconi Plaza.